-- 6. GPS coordinates can be written on a GPS coordinate-collection form (Figure 30 and Annex 4) and saved directly into the GPS.
+- dinate-collection form (Figure 30 and Annex 4) and saved directly into the GPS.
 This will make sure the coordinates are correctly documented.
 It is recommended that you save the coordinates in the device and deliver them to a member of the facilitation team with GIS skills through the device.
 Note down the coordinates also in the coordinate-collection form to serve as backup in case there is a problem with the GPS device. - 7.
 In order to recognise which GPS point applies to which area or location, label each GPS point with the name of the location.
 For example, label the GPS point of a school with the word school.
 If number labels are used for GPS points, note down